daniloceano/CycloPhaser/README.md

 # License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0.
+You may obtain a copy of the license at https://www.gnu.org/licenses/gpl-3.0.html.